ivmfnal/metadata/docs/query_language.rst

                 dataset s:C
         }

 Each "with" clause has its scope limited to the immediate query it is attached to.
-For example:
+For example, the following query is invalid:

 .. code-block:: sql

         with namespace="s"
                 dataset A - dataset B

-because the namespace "s" is applied to dataset A, but not to "dataset B".
-The following would work though:
+It is invalid becaise the "with" clause applies only to the query it is immediately attached to - "dataset A", but not to "dataset B", so second dataset query lacks the namespace specification for the dataset B.

+Here is how it can be corrected:

 .. code-block:: sql